lIFESIBIYA123/pgmi-church/roadmap/17-create-checkout-page.md

             </Button>

             <p className='text-xs text-center py-2'>
               Choose a payment method to continue checking out.
-You&apos;ll still have a chance to review and edit your order before it&apos;s final.
+You 'll still have a chance to review and edit your order before it 's final.
             </p>
           </div>